Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.lib.crash.service/-mozilla-socorro-service/-init-.md

     The name needs to be whitelisted for the server to accept the crash.
     [File a bug](https://bugzilla.mozilla.org/enter_bug.cgi?product=Socorro) if you would like to get your app added to the whitelist.

+`appId` - The application ID assigned by Socorro server.

+`version` - The engine version.

+`buildId` - The engine build ID.

+`vendor` - The application vendor name.

+`serverUrl` - The URL of the server.

+`versionName` - The version of the application.